perrette/texmark/example.md

 The abstract will be identified and moved to the metadata, so that it can be used as in the journal templates.

 Each journal has its own template.
-For now only Copernicus is covered.
+For now only Copernicus and Science are covered.
-The journal templates can be edited in [texmark/templates](/texmark/templates) and journal-specific filters can be added such as for [copernicus](/texmark/copernicus.py)

 # Introduction

+The journal templates can be edited in [texmark/templates](/texmark/templates) and journal-specific filters can be added such as for [copernicus](/texmark/copernicus.py).

 Lots of research has been done on that topic.
 We focus mostly on @tierney_zhu2020